animus-bi/redxs/README.md

 > - Very easy to use and grasp
 > &nbsp;

-## BETA
-- Be advised - this package is still in beta.

 ## Concepts

 - RedXS is basically just an async event bus.
 Actions are dispatched, which trigger any number of handlers.
 Handlers are attached via your store definition according to the Action `Type` they are attached to (No more large switch statements in reducers!!).
 Handlers given 2 parameters when executed: